coursera1/PMLProject/writeup.md

 ![plot of chunk pairsPlot](figure/pairsPlot-1.png)

-# Machine learning algorithm
+# Machine learning algorithm: Random Forest

-We divide the training data in a train partition and a validation partition and define the trainControl method to be "cv".
+We divide the training data in a train partition and a validation partition and define the trainControl method to be "oob" (out of bag) which is appropriate for random forest.

 ```r